MateusJabour/mateusjabour.github.io/_posts/2016-02-05-understading-how-computation-works-1-1.md

         true
     end
     <br>
-    def reduce(enviroment)
+    def reduce(environment)
         if expression.reducible?
-            [Assign.new(name, expression.reduce(enviroment)), enviroment]
+            [Assign.new(name, expression.reduce(environment)), environment]
         else
-            [DoNothing.new, enviroment.merge({ name => expression })]
+            [DoNothing.new, environment.merge({ name => expression })]
         end
     end
 end
 </code>

-Now that we are returning a new environment from the assignment, we will need to reimplement the Machine to receive the new environment:
+Now that we are returning a new environment from the assignment, we will need to re-implement the Machine to receive the new environment:

 <code>
-class Machine < Struct.new(:statement, :enviroment)
+class Machine < Struct.new(:statement, :environment)
     def step
-        self.statement, self.enviroment = statement.reduce(enviroment)
+        self.statement, self.environment = statement.reduce(environment)
     end
 <br>
     def run
         while statement.reducible?
-            puts "#{statement}, #{enviroment}"
+            puts "#{statement}, #{environment}"
             step
         end
 <br>
-        puts "#{statement}, #{enviroment}"
+        puts "#{statement}, #{environment}"
     end
 end
 </code>

-Now we have the environment update everytime that the assignment ends.
+Now we have the environment update every time that the assignment ends.
 Let's see what happens when we run it:

 <code>
 Machine.new(